 So, say one parent wants to go on an adult vacation or needs to switch weekends.
 The best alternative is to have a working relationship with your coParent that allows you to make those changes easily.
 Family court encourages coParents to work together, not against one another.
 If changes are needed, just write down the changes or additions–accompanied by proof that both parties agree–and place the document in your file as proof a new agreement was made.
 Even though the changes aren’t formalized in court, the document can still live as if it is binding.
 If both coParents want the changes to be added to the court order, they will have to go to family court and record their changes formally.

 If it’s difficult to discuss things with your coParent, there are other ways to make changes to your custody agreement that is quicker than getting a lawyer and waiting for a court date.
 You could employ a private mediator who is an unbiased third party trained in facilitating agreements between disgruntled parties.
 Or, go to the Self-Help Clinic at the courthouse and ask for a family court facilitator to help you.
 Family court facilitators are licensed attorneys who can walk you through the paperwork needed to achieve your goals.

 Finally, and perhaps the simplest solution is to use a coParenting app.
 The app is specifically designed to help parents communicate, manage, and organize everyday coParenting responsibilities, including custody agreements.
 With the coParenting app, you can create court-ready custody plans as well as make changes to previously agreed upon plans.
 This is especially helpful if it is difficult to discuss things with your coParent as you will have a licensed professional help to mediate the process.

-Tags: advice, co-parenting, communication, coParent, coparenting, court ordered custody agreement, custody, custody agreement, custody battle, difficult coParent, family court, family law, how to, lawyer, mediation
+Tags: advice, Blog, co-parenting, communication, coParent, coparenting, court ordered custody agreement, custody, custody agreement, custody battle, difficult coParent, family court, family law, how to, lawyer, mediation